fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 This shows the variance of the EOG channels.
 You can switch to the `std` or standard-deviation metric, which is slightly easier to understand.
 In the lower left you see the maximum over the HEOG and VEOG channel.
 It ranges up to `4e-4` or `4*10^-4` volt, which corresponds to 400 microvolt.

-A realistic range for the background activity and noise in the EOG channels _if there are no blinks or saccades_ is a standard deviation in the order of magniture of 20 microvolt: that is what we see in the trials of the first block.
+A realistic range for the background activity and noise in the EOG channels _if there are no blinks or saccades_ is a standard deviation in the order of magnitude of 20 microvolt: that is what we see in the trials of the first block.
 We can drag and select trials to exclude.
 If we reject all trials with a standard deviation in the EOG channels larger than 20 microvolt, we see that _"361 trials are marked to INCLUDE, 526 trials are marked to EXCLUDE"_, i.e., we loose more than half of the trials.

 #### Exercise 2